jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 supposed to be simple were really _complex_, made up of several tones; and,

 \* “Traité d’harmonie reduite à ses principes naturels.”
 Rameau wrote a series of works following out the ideas of this book.
 The series was completed in 1760.

 ---

 further, that these tones are those which form the major chord.
-For example, suppose a string produces the tone c, and also its twelfth, g, and seventeenth, e' ; we have, then, the major chord of c, thus : For a musi- cian of Kameau's ability, this discovery was something more than a curiosity, it was a revelation.
-It is true the phe- nomenon of overtones was not wholly unknown — before Hameau.
+For example, suppose a string produces the tone c, and also its twelfth, g, and seventeenth, e′; we have, then, the major chord of c, thus: For a musi- cian of Rameau’s ability, this discovery was something more than a curiosity, it was a revelation.
+It is true the phe- nomenon of overtones was not wholly unknown before Rameau.
 Mersenne (1636) had called attention to them, and Sauveur (1701) had explained them scientifically, and had emphasized their signifi- cance in relation to the understanding of the principles of harmony.
-But they never became widely known, nor came to any practical importance, as related to the art of music, until Kameau founded his theory of fundamental basses on this phenomenon.
+But they never became widely known, nor came to any practical importance, as related to the art of music, until Rameau founded his theory of _fundamental_ _basses_ on this phenomenon.

-Rameau was too good a musician not to know that to deduce the major consonant chord only from an acoustic phenomenon was not sufficient to build up a scientific system of harmony.
-But his attempts to discover a corresponding phenomenon which should account for the minor consonant chord, were all in vain.
-Whether he started out with Zarlino's mathematical explanation of the opposite principles of major and minor we do not know.
+Rameau was too good a musician not to know that to deduce the _major_ consonant chord only from an acoustic phenomenon was not sufficient to build up a scientific system of harmony.
+But his attempts to discover a corresponding phenomenon which should account for the _minor_ consonant chord, were all in vain.
+Whether he started out with Zarlino's _mathematical_ explanation of the opposite principles of major and minor we do not know.
-But he did try to find a series of undertones corresponding to the overtones, to account for the minor chord.
-He discovered that those strings of which a given tone is an overtone (i. e., according to Rameau, the under twelfth and seventeenth), will vibrate strongly whenever that string is struck, while others remain silent.
+But he did try to find a series of _undertones_ corresponding to the _overtones_, to account for the minor chord.
+He discovered that those strings _of which_ _a given tone is an overtone_ (_i. e._, according to Rameau, the _under_ twelfth and seventeenth), will vibrate strongly whenever that string is struck, while others remain silent.
 He could not distinguish these tones in the mass, but he assumed that they must be there, since the strings were in vibration.
-So he thought he had discovered in the phenomenon of sympathetic vibrations the principle of the minor chord; for the under twelfth and seventeenth of^a note make, with the original note (Rameau's "generator"), a minor chord ; just as the over twelfth and seventeenth make a major chord, thus:
+So he thought he had discovered in the phenomenon of _sympathetic vibrations_ the principle of the _minor chord_; for the _under_ twelfth and seventeenth of a note make, with the original note (Rameau’s “generator”), a _minor_ chord; just as the _over_ twelfth and seventeenth make a _major_ chord, thus:
-He had discovered the true principle, but was, unfortunately, talked out of it by the physicist, D'Alembert, who told him that the lower strings did not vibrate sympathetically in their whole length, so as to give their fundamentals, but only in such fractions as corresponded to the tone of the "generator."
-We know now that these lower strings do vibrate in their whole lengths ; although
+He _had_ discovered the true principle, but was, unfortunately, talked out of it by the physicist, D’Alembert, who told him that the lower strings did not vibrate sympathetically in their whole length, so as to give their fundamentals, but only in such fractions as corresponded to the tone of the “generator.”
+We know now that these lower strings do vibrate in their whole lengths; although

 ---